decentragri/decentragri-farmer-app/README.md

-# DecentrAgri Farmer App (Godot)
+# Decentragri Farmer App (Godot)

-DecentrAgri App is a real-time environmental sensor dashboard and data collection interface built using the **Godot Game Engine**.
+Decentragri App is a real-time environmental sensor dashboard and data collection interface built using the **Godot Game Engine**.
 It empowers farmers and agricultural researchers by providing live, AI-enhanced feedback on soil and environmental conditions, fully integrated with a blockchain-secure backend.

 ---